Numerical studies on the self-similar collapse of the alpha-patches problem

-The evolution of the self-similar equation (\ref{resc1}) may also be computed numerically, as its discrete version may formally be rewritten as:
+The evolution of the self-similar equation (\ref{resc1}) may also be computed numerically, since its discrete version may formally be rewritten as:

-The numerical evaluation of $F_j$ at each step of the 4$^{th}$ order Runge-Kutta method may be easily achieved with the use of the algorithm developed for the function $f_j$ as it is satisfied that:
+The numerical evaluation of $F_j$ at each step of the 4$^{th}$ order Runge-Kutta method may be easily achieved with the use of the algorithm developed for the function $f_j$ since it is satisfied that:

 where the choice $\overrightarrow{y}_*=\overrightarrow{0}$ has been considered.